ShowBusiness: The Road to Broadway

-ShowBusiness: The Road to Broadway is a 2005 American documentary film, the first feature film directed by Dori Berinstein, a Broadway Producer, Writer and Filmmaker.
+ShowBusiness: The Road to Broadway is a 2005 American documentary film, the first feature film directed by Dori Berinstein, a Broadway Producer, Writer and filmmaker.
 Berinstein completed the film in 2005.
 The film premiered at the 2005 Tribeca Film Festival.
 The film was named one of the top 5 films of 2006 by the IDA (International Documentary Association) and received the Grand Jury Prize for Best Documentary at the 2006 Florida Film Festival.
 The film was released commercially in 2007, with the first such showings on 11 May 2007 in New York City.

 Production

 Berinstein filmed each principal musical on Broadway for her project during the 2003-2004 season, for about 600 hours of initial film footage.
 She focused the film on four musicals, through the difficulties of pre-production, their openings, attendant publicity around the shows, and their reviews, through the 2004 Tony Award competition.
-The four musicals, three of which were nominated for Best Musical in the Tony Awards that season, were:
+The four musicals, three of which were nominated for Best Musical at the Tony Awards that season, were: